 4.3.1 Abrasion Index

 Abrasion relates to the wear or erosion of plant parts by the coal components (organic and inorganic).
 Minerals such as pyrite and quartz cause a high wear rate in crushing, milling, and pulverising equipment.
 The Abrasion Index (AI) is a measure of the wear of the blades in the testing pot.
-A 2 kg sample of -6.7 mm sized material is placed in a mill in which four standard metal blades rotate at 1500 r/minutes for a duration of 12 000 revolutions.
+A 2 kg sample of -6.7 mm sized material is placed in a mill in which four standard metal blades rotate at 1500 rpm for 12 000 revolutions.
 The AI is calculated from the loss in mass of the four blades during the test.
 Results are reported as the mean of duplicate determinations to the nearest 1 mg of metal lost per kilogram of coal.
-The values reported may range from an average of 200 mgFe/kg or less for normal coal and up to several 1000 mgFe/kg for coals containing sandstone or high pyrite contents.
+The values reported may range from an average of 200 mgFe/kg or less for normal coal and up to several thousand mgFe/kg for coals containing sandstone or high pyrite contents.

 4.3.2 Hardgrove Grindability Index

-The primary test for grindability is the Hardgrove Grindability Index (HGI) test which is used to characterise the ease by which a coal can be crushed and ground.
+The primary test for grindability is the Hardgrove Grindability Index (HGI) test which is used to characterise the ease with which a coal can be crushed and ground.
 It entails grinding a specific mass of coal with a specified particle size range (50 g of 16 x 30 mesh) in a mill for sixty revolutions.
-The resulting coal is screened at 200 mesh, and sized, and the weight of the products recorded and compared against a standard.
-Values falling in the low 20s would imply a difficult to grind (hard) coal; values falling well above 60 implies a soft, friable, and easy to comminute coal.
+The resulting coal is screened at 200 mesh and sized, and the weight of the products is recorded and compared against a standard.
+Values [what units?] falling in the low 20s would imply a difficult to grind (hard) coal; values falling well above 60 imply a soft, friable, and easy-to-comminute coal.
 Vitrite-rich bands in the bituminous range are known to provide higher HGI values (<50), and in-seam partings (sandstone or mudstone), when included with coal, may result in HGI values as low as 28.
 Weathered coals have been found to have HGIs as high as 70.
 SANS 5074:1994/ISO 5074:1994 applies.

 4.3.3 Drop Shatter Tests